protesilaos/my-website/_codelog/2022-06-07-denote-introduction.md

 `emacs_library` appears in a file name, it is interpreted as a single keyword, whereas `emacs+library` are two distinct keywords.

-The `TITLE` field is the title of the note, as provided by the user, that automatically gets downcased and hyphenated.
-An entry about &ldquo;Economics in the Euro Area&rdquo; produces an `economics-in-the-euro-area` string for the `TITLE` of the file name.
+The `EXTENSION` is the file type.
+By default, it is `.org` (`org-mode`) though the user option `denote-file-type` provides support for Markdown (`.md` which runs `markdown-mode`) and plain text (`.txt` via `text-mode`).
+Consult its doc string for the minutia.

 Examples:

-    20220107_124941--economics--plentiful-and-predictable-liquidity.org
+    20220107T124941--plentiful-and-predictable-liquidity--economics.org
-    20220214_104945--emacs+git--git-patch-formatting.org
+    20220214T104945--git-patch-formatting--emacs+git.md
-    20220420_113805--three_word_keyword--this-is-a-test.org
+    20220420T113805--this-is-a-test--three_word_keyword.txt

-While files end in the `.org` extension, the Denote code base does not actually depend on org.el and/or its accoutrements.
+While files end in the `.org` extension by default, the Denote code base does not actually depend on org.el and/or its accoutrements.

 Notes are stored as a flat list in the `denote-directory` (i.e. no subdirectories).
 The default path is `~/Documents/notes`.